openlocus/.github/profile/README.md

 # Hey, this is us 👋
 ![OpenLocus Banner](https://raw.githubusercontent.com/openlocus/.github/main/profile/github-org-banner-openlocus.png)

+At OpenLocus, we're advancing AI and its applications.
+Here's a snapshot of our work:

-OpenLocus is working on open source to improve focus, filter noise, and find what matters.
+- **LLM Powered Web Extensions**: drawing inspiration from [Andrej Karpathy](https://twitter.com/karpathy/status/1715806187663585287) to improve focus, filter noise, and find what matters.

-Are you dealing with information overload and filter bubbles?
-Do you feel there is diminishing control over the information you get?
-Are you finding it harder to discover relevant knowledge on the web?

-We are working to fix this - follow us to know more!
+- **Autonomous Knowledge Discovery**: a platform to derive new insights, generate & verify hypotheses from observational data.
+- **Constrained Code & Agent Generation**: code generation & agents at scale for improving efficiency & business outcomes.

+Interested in joining us?
+Reach out to collaborate or explore opportunities.